Let’s examine the art of effective communication, with a particular emphasis on why communication is important in so many aspects of our lives.

 What Does Good Communication Look Like?

 Communication, at its most basic, is the process of sending and receiving information between people.
 Delivery may be verbal or written, which happen through spoken words and text exchanges.
-Another important form is visual, consisting of graphic cues such as body positioning, gestures and facial expressions.
+Another important form is visual or non-verbal communication, consisting of graphic cues such as eye contact, body positioning, gestures and facial expressions.